Diseases & Conditions

 Surgical rehabilitation.
 Your doctor will develop a rehabilitation plan to help you regain strength and endurance.
 Most athletes are able to return to sports 6 to 12 weeks after surgery.

 Additional surgery.
 In some cases of sports hernia, pain in the inner thigh continues after surgery.
-An additional surgery, called adductor tenotomy, may be recommended to address this pain.
-In this procedure, the tendon that attaches the inner thigh muscles to the pubis is cut.
+Your surgeon may recommend an additional surgery, called adductor tenotomy, to address this pain.
+In this procedure, the surgeon cuts the tendon that attaches the inner thigh muscles to the pubis.
 The tendon will heal at a greater length, releasing tension and giving the patient a greater range of motion.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.